 They load faster as they’re more cachable.
 This means that your PageSpeed score will improve when you use them too.

-Swarmify is primarily a company offering distributed loading for video content, if you don’t want to host all of your videos on YouTube.
+Swarmify is primarily a company offering distributed loading for video content, as well as visual content, if you don’t want to host all of your videos on YouTube.
 I’m going to completely ignore all of those features, though, because they’re paid-only.
 The free element is actually specifically for WordPress websites, called the WordPress Acceleration Plan.

 With the WPAP, you get 10GB of image delivery per month, with local geo-serving and email support.
 It’s not much, it doesn’t support video or scripts, but for an image-heavy website it can be excellent.
 Do be aware that if you go over your bandwidth allotment, they charge you five cents per gigabyte afterward.